bharat2773/AI-Based-garbage-sorting-bot/README.md

 ## License
 This project is licensed under the [MIT License](LICENSE).

 This project is based on the code from the Kaggle notebook "Material Classifier - TensorFlow CNN" by Omar El Ganainy: [https://www.kaggle.com/code/omarelg/material-classifier-tensorflow-cnn]

-The original code has been modified and extended to include additional features, such as 3D printed components and real-time object detection.
+The original code has been modified and extended to include additional features, such as 3D printed components, real-time object detection, and the garbage sorting mechanism.